 Quantum technologies may have a significant impact on the pharmaceutical industry as a whole, from accelerating drug discovery and formulation optimization to molecular modeling new compounds at a level of accuracy and usefulness that was not previously achievable.

 That said, the pharmaceutical industry also faces new challenges as a result of quantum computing.
-It is expected that when error-corrected quantum computers become available, they are expected to break today's public-key-based encryption (PKE) protocols, putting intellectual property – including compounds and formulas, clinical trial records, and sensitive patient data at even greater risk.
+It is expected that when error-corrected quantum computers become available, they will break today's public-key-based encryption (PKE) protocols, putting intellectual property – including compounds and formulas, clinical trial records, and sensitive patient data at even greater risk.

 No one knows exactly when quantum computers will be viable enough to break PKE, although the Dept. of Homeland Security predicts it could be as soon as 2030.
 Knowing the long-term potential economic windfall that’s locked within encrypted pharma data, adversaries have begun launching Store Now, Decrypt Later (SNDL) attacks to acquire and store such data until working quantum computers are available to decrypt it.
 If this happens, the outcomes could be catastrophic, ranging from millions of dollars in unfulfilled R&D to billions of dollars in lost future profits.